richardschoen/howtostuff/pythonwebgitvieweribmi.md

-# Installing Python Web Based Git Repository Viewer - Klause
+# Installing Python Web Based Git Repository Viewer - Klaus
 Klaus is a Python based git repository viewer for viewing local file system repositories.

 For this use-case we will be viewing repository source changes stored in the IBM IFS file system that may have been committed by **iForGit IBM i Git Client** users. (http://www.mobigogo.net/files/docs/iforgit) However any IFS based git repository can be viewed from a browser if listed in the runtime configuration.